 - Organisational assets include the organisational structure, regulations and business rules, processes and activities, information assets, systems, services and technology, and the providers of these assets.

-- All organisational assets shall be considered in terms of their overall criticality and business importance and to the extent possible their direct and indirect cost.
+- Required organisational assets shall be considered in terms of their overall criticality, business importance and costs.

 - Cost/benefit analysis and forecasting of costs shall be presented to the Executive Board where relevant.

-- Business management reports covering status on strategic achievements and management costs shall be prepared for the Executive Board on a quarterly basis.
+- Business management reports covering status on strategic achievements and management costs shall be submitted to the Executive Board on a quarterly basis.

-- The status of the budget shall be reported at least twice a year as an integral part of the business management reporting.
+- The status of actual costs compared to budget shall be reported at least twice a year as an integral part of the business management reporting.
 Any substantial deviation from the budget or need to increase expenditure through the year must be reported.

 - Reporting on allocations within capital expenditure limits and individual capital expenditure projects should be included in the regular business management reporting.